Coder4916/Match-Maker/README.md

 1. As a returning user, I want to be able to access the game quickly and easily.
 2. As a returning user, I want to be engaged in the game and it's function.
-3. As a returning user, I want access instructions if I need a refresher on how to play the game.
+3. As a returning user, I want access to instructions if I need a refresher on how to play the game.

 #### **Frequent User Goal**